EDI-Related Groups

 EDI Resources and Initiatives

-Below are some of the U of T services and faculty-wide initiatives that aim to address EDI-related issues and create a healthy, creative, and productive university experience for all.
+Below are some of the U of T services and faculty-wide initiatives that aim to create a healthy, creative, and productive university experience for all.

-EngSci has a new grassroots initiative called the EDI Working Group, which has been developed by faculty and staff in the Division of Engineering Science.
-For more information on updates and upcoming initiatives from this group, check out their website
+EngSci has a grassroots initiative called the EDI Working Group consisting of faculty and staff in the Division of Engineering Science.
+For more information on updates and upcoming initiatives from this group, check out their webpage

-The EEDIAG’s goal is to create spaces for conversations about equity and diversity issues and implement initiatives that promote inclusion on campus.
+The EEDIAG’s goal is open to everyone at U of T Engineering.
+It creates spaces for conversations about equity and diversity issues and implements initiatives that promote inclusion on campus.

-The EEDIAG hosts Open Discussions and TIPS (Towards Inclusive Practices Sessions) workshops.
-These are open to all U of T Engineering community members to learn, share experiences, and discuss ideas for new initiatives together.
+The EEDIAG hosts Open Discussions and other events open to the entire U of T Engineering community members to learn, share experiences, and discuss ideas for new initiatives together.
 If you have any suggestions, questions, or would like to join EEDIAG, please email eng.equity@utoronto.ca

-The ARCDO team offers excellent training workshops for any University member wanting to learn more about their roles and responsibilities, and strategies for advancing racial equity, diversity, and inclusion.
-These include workshops on allyship.
-They also host events for racialized community members.
+The ARCDO team offers excellent free training workshops for any University member wanting to learn more about their roles and responsibilities, and strategies for advancing racial equity, diversity, and inclusion.
+These include workshops on allyship and events for racialized community members.

 First Nations House provides culturally relevant services to Indigenous students to support academic success, personal growth, and leadership development.
 They offer learning opportunities for all students to engage with Indigenous communities at U of T and beyond.

-In addition to EDI resources and initiatives offered by U of T Engineering, there are a lot of student groups on campus that promote these values and offer support to underrepresented groups.
+In addition to EDI resources and initiatives offered by U of T Engineering, there are a lot of student groups on campus that create community for underrepresented groups.
 Join them to advocate for change and see the impact of your involvement.
-Below we have descriptions of some of these groups.

 The Muslim Students’ Association (MSA) aims to serve and represent the needs of Muslims on- and off-campus.
 As the first MSA to be established in Canada, it has grown to be U of T’s largest student club at the forefront of social justice, community service, as well as academic and faith-based support.
 It has a membership of over 1,500 students, faculty and staff.